drupal-ukraine/advanced_forum/README.txt

 *** Need button icons for: new post, reply, edit, delete

 INSTALLATION:
+0) Make sure the forum module is enabled
 1) Copy the advanced forum project directory to your normal module directory (ie: sites/all/modules)
 2) Copy node-forum.tpl.php to your theme directory
 3) Enable the module at http://example.com/?q=admin/build/modules